 In a pot that drains well (with a hole underneath), it isn’t very difficult to recreate the perfect growing substrate: mix regular dirt or soil to an equal part of large gravel (or pozzolana, or sand), that’s it!

 What will probably take you longest is choosing the container: vintage? design? sentimental?
 It should highlight the plant well.
-Create a composition of houseleek together with sedum, since they both thrive in exactly the same environment.
+Create an arrangement with houseleek, Echeveria and Sedum, since they all thrive in exactly the same environment.

-The summer blooming will add a touch of pink or yellow color, and often brings welcome verticality in an often flat-growing plant.
+Summer blooming adds a touch of pink or yellow color, and often brings welcome vertical lines in an often flat-growing plant.
 With a few delicate snips of the pruner, remove the floral scapes after the blooming and before winter.
 As for winter, no need to worry: houseleek doesn’t fear the cold as long at it’s dry, it can cope with temperatures as low as 5°F (-15°C).

 Our fave’ of the moment?
 The Chick Charms Gold® Nugget